TheGameCreators/.github/README.md

 Q?
 How tdo I buy GameGuru Classic, GameGuru MAX, AGK Classic or AGK Studio?
 A> You can find our products on the Steam website, and download their Steam client to install and run them.
 Here is a link to all our products: https://store.steampowered.com/search/?developer=TheGameCreators

+Q?
+Is TGC interested in new services to help your website visibility, protection, selling your company, viewing photos, and other offers that might be considered the topic of email spamming?
+A> No, TGC is not interested in these topics and considers such material as SPAM when they are sent to our technical support system.

 ## GameGuru Classic and MAX

 Q?
 I have a question about one of your DLCs.
 Can you help?